 At the covered loggia known as the New Market or straw market, we stopped to meet Il Porcellino, the bronze statue of a wild boar.
 He’s a copy of the original marble version that was a gift from the Pope to the Medici family.
 This ‘little pig” is almost as well known as the David for visitors to Florence – put a small coin in his mouth and watch it fall through the grill below, then stroke his nose, and your dreams are sure to come true!

-We continued to the Piazza della Signorina, where Cosimo I, the Grand Duke of Tuscany lived in the Palazzo Vecchio with his wife Elenora, until she sensibly moved with their eleven children to the Pitti Palace across the river.
+We continued to the Piazza della Signoria, where Cosimo I, the Grand Duke of Tuscany lived in the Palazzo Vecchio with his wife Eleonora, until she sensibly moved with their eleven children to the Pitti Palace across the river.
 There’s a statue of Cosimo on horseback in the square but the imposing statue of Neptune in the fountain also has his likeness.

-Finishing our guided walk by the River Arno and the Ponte Veccio, we were well placed to continue with a tour of the Uffizi, the main art gallery of Florence with all the masterpieces of the Renaissance.
+Finishing our guided walk by the River Arno and the Ponte Vecchio, the next stop on our Florence itinerary was the Uffizi, the main art gallery of Florence with all the masterpieces of the Renaissance.
 Because the lines for the Uffizi often so long, it’s a good idea to either book a group tour like the one offered by Citalia, or to go online and book a timed ticket to enable you to skip the line.

 I enjoyed the views from the first floor windows of the Uffizi, looking in one direction towards the Palazzo Vecchio and the Duomo beyond, in the other towards the river Arno and the Ponte Vecchio.
 Behind an unmarked door in these galleries is the entrance to the Vasari corridor, a passageway that runs from here, across the Ponte Vecchio and ends at the Pitti Palace, providing an easy route for the Medicis to move from home to office.